viadeo/tetra-ui/README.md

 > A smart, easy-to-use toolkit for creating rich interfaces in lightning speed!

+`MASTER` is the main branch.
+The `postinstall` script setup a hook policy to automatically rebase master onto gh-pages at each commit.
+Sync gh-pages with just git `push --all`.

 ## Getting started

 Three quick start options are available: